meo-js/cfgs/README.md

     web?: boolean,
     // Additional allowed JSDoc tags
     jsdocTags?: string[],
-    // Whether to be compatible with `ctix`, default is `false` ctix?: boolean,
     // Whether to be compatible with reactive libraries, default is `true` reactive?: boolean,
 });